Mykaelas/Thought-Alert/README.md

 Want to see more of my work?
 Reach out to me here at https://github.com/Mykaelas to see what I am working on next.

-You can reach me at my email, mykaela.saenz1@gmail.com for any other questions you may have.

 ## Links:
 https://www.youtube.com/watch?v=dq8wYDqdoMY here is a link to the demo.